 British slang is almost a language in itself.
-It might be hard to find material to study, as you won’t find it in your standard English textbooks, but if you look a little harder, there are plenty of sources out there.
+It might be hard to find material to study, as you won’t find it in your standard English textbooks, but if you look a little harder, there are plenty of sources out there that will teach you some great British slang terms.
 The key to becoming familiar with British slang is exposure.
 Here are some ideas on how to immerse yourself in the British English language.

 We also have a pretty awesome article about British stereotypes, so feel free to check that out if you’re interested!

 “The Inbetweeners” is a popular British comedy that follows a group of four socially troubled friends growing from their teenage years into adulthood.
 They also have two movies released, one in 2012 and the other in 2014.
 This group of friends uses British slang words constantly, making it a great resource to familiarize yourself with practical applications.